Offline-Cheatbreaker/Offline-CheatBreaker-API/README.md

 ## Credits

-The original CB API (made by FrozenOrb) can be found [here](https://github.com/CheatBreaker/CheatBreakerAPI).
+The original CB API (made by CheatBreaker, LLC) can be found [here](https://github.com/CheatBreaker/CheatBreakerAPI).